Jesus Year RESOURCES

 Let’s get to know each other:

-Now let’s talk about Jesus:
+Now let’s talk about the Bible:

 GROW